Protein Structures

 Check the already classic article by Egelman (2016) for more a detailed info.
 And here for a great outreaching article after the Nobel Prize.

-CryoEM is widely use nowadays because, particularly for large molecular complexes or viral particles.
-Structures can be generated quickly, as it does not require a high amount of protein and it can generate good data even in the presence of impurities.
-However, new generation microscopes are only affordable by large institutions and small particles can have a high level of noise.
-Moreover, processing a large amount of images can be limiting to obtain high-quality structures.
+CryoEM is commonly used today, especially for large molecular complexes or viral particles.
+It allows structures to be generated quickly, requires a minimal amount of protein, and can produce reliable data even with impurities present.
+However, new generation microscopes are typically only affordable for large institutions, and small particles often have a high level of noise.
+Additionally, processing a large number of images can be challenging when aiming to obtain high-quality structures.

 3 Structural quality assurance

-As pointed out at the beginning of this section, any structure, regardless of its origin or method of determination, is subject to error.
-Structures determined experimentally are actually models that were constructed to match with the experimental data.
-The quality of the original data and the precision with which the experiments were performed determine the reliability of the structural results.
-As in any other scientific discipline, experiments performed independently can lead to related models of the same molecule, but there are almost always differences; nevertheless, both can be good models.
+As mentioned at the outset of this section, every structure, regardless of its origin or method of determination, is susceptible to error.
+Experimentally determined structures are, in reality, models that have been constructed to align with experimental data.
+The quality of the initial data and the precision of the experimental procedures significantly influence the reliability of the structural outcomes.
+Similar to other scientific disciplines, independent experiments can yield related models of the same molecule, though there are typically variations; nonetheless, both models may still be considered accurate representations.

 Check the detailed documentation about PDB validation report here.